Expected release date: March 2021

 Plans for this windvane will include full size templates for all parts along with critical dimensions, recommended materials and things to watch out for.
 Some dimensions of the vane do not matter and allow this design to be fitted to almost all transom shapes and rake angles with proper mounting.
 The name of the game is LOW FRICTION with windvane self steering devices.
 We also plan to offer a kit of components to help you get started.

-Version 1 of the B&B windvane features the same hardware below the pylon but a horizontally pivoting vane was used intitially for it's simplicity.
+Version 1 of the B&B windvane seen the video below (Tour of Carlita) featured the same hardware below the pylon but a vertically pivoting vane was used intitially for it's simplicity.
 The downside is that not much power is generated on the tab in light wind and the vane can be more affected by heel angle.
 Also the lighy weight wing is more difficult to bild.

 Graham writes..."Horizontal axis vanes and servo pendulum paddles are the most powerful self steering systems and are certainly required for large or heavy handed vessels.
 Carlita is a light well mannered boat and requires finesse rather than brute force.
 If you have not already seen the self steering video, check out the video and answer your own question.
 She is running almost straight downwind and surfing.
 After this video was taken she surfed to a little over 10 knots without misbehaving.